andelf/tronpy/docs/quickstart.rst

 Using TronPy
 ------------

-This library depends on a connection to an TRON node.
+This library depends on a connection to a TRON node.
 We call these connections `Providers`.
 Currently, only HTTP Provider is available.

 There are preset networks along with client, use ``network=`` to choose from the mainnet or testnets.